Revo1999/3D_Interaction/README.md

 **Silent Shores** is an experimental asymmetric multiplayer game that explores non-verbal communication and collaboration between players using VR and tangible interfaces.

+> ⚠️ **This is a prototype in early development.
+Expect placeholder art, basic mechanics, and experimental features.**

 ## 🏴‍☠️ Project Concept

 One player wears a **VR headset** (Meta Quest) and navigates a pirate island in first-person view, trying to find a hidden treasure.